msadeedashraf/django-042025-am/hello-world.md

 http://127.0.0.1:8000/

-to css and js files to the project
+to add css and js files to the project

 to add css
 ```